khromov/cookies-and-content-security-policy-git/readme.txt

 13. Look in console to see what is blocked.
 In this case you'd probably like to add https://platform.twitter.com/ to Experience > Script.
 Or just use Quickstart and choose Twitter.

 == Changelog ==

+= 2.05 =

+* Support for custom WP Engine header, found in Settings.
+Thanks @khromov!

+= 2.04 =

+* Better Quickstart for YouTube
+* Bug fix for "Allow user to access site without saving settings" in Safari
+* Bug fix for "Possibility to add a close modal X" after closing modal scroll didn't appear

 = 2.03 =